Article updated: June 20, 2023

-Planning to study in Japan for more than three months?
-Then, you’ll need to get a student visa, and just like any immigration procedure, getting a visa involves a lot of form-filling, application processing and trips to a imposing-looking embassy building.
+If you are planning to study in Japan for more than three months you’ll need to get a student visa, and just like any immigration procedure getting a visa involves a lot of form-filling, application processing and trips to a imposing-looking embassy building.

 The good news is that the Japanese student visa is one of the easiest visas to get and the GaijinPot Student Placement Program will help you through the entire process.
 If you have any questions about getting a student visa in Japan, contact us at the GaijinPot Student Placement Program.